fguerri/internet-outbound-microhack-bak/README.md

   `cd internet-outbound/scripts`

   `./wvd-firewall-rules.ps1 -AzFwName <your Azure Firewall name>`

-When done, go to your Azure Firewall configuration in the portal and verify that you have two rule colletions (one network rule collection, one application rule collection) that allow access to the endpoints listed in the previous figure.
+When done, go to your Azure Firewall configuration in the portal and verify that you have two rule collections (one network rule collection, one application rule collection) that allow access to the endpoints listed in the previous figure.

 ## :checkered_flag: Results

-When the new rules are applied, verify that you can access any site in the microsoft.com domain from the wvd-workstation.
+When the new rules are applied, verify that you can access https://docs.microsoft.com from the wvd-workstation.
 Browse to https://ipinfo.io and verify that your public IP address has changed again.
 In the Azure portal, confirm that your address corresponds to your Azure Firewall instance's public IP.

 # Challenge 3: Add a proxy solution